Target species

 Overdose

-Particularly in very young puppies, signs of upper respiratory tract disease may occur after an overdose, including ocular and nasal discharges, pharyngitis, sneezing and coughing.
-The signs may start the day after vaccination and have been seen for up to 4 weeks after vaccination.
+Particularly in very young puppies, signs of upper respiratory tract disease have been observed after a 10-fold overdose of the vaccine, including ocular and nasal discharges, pharyngitis, sneezing and coughing.
+The signs started the day after vaccination and have been seen for up to 4 weeks after vaccination.

 Withdrawal periods